MegaAttitude/megaattitude.github.io/projects/mega-acceptability/index.md

 If you make use of any of these datasets in a presentation or publication, we ask that you please cite these papers.
-If you make use of the analysis code, we ask that you cite White 2020 as well as the repository linked above.
+If you make use of the analysis code, we ask that you cite White & Rawlins 2020 as well as the repository linked above.